So, you’re looking for a Chromebook with a backlit keyboard.

+So, you’re looking for a Chromebook with a backlit keyboard.

 It also has 32GB of storage similar to the other previous Chromebooks.
 It’s also upgradeable to an Intel i5-6200U processor as well.
 But of course, this comes at a higher price point.

 Did you notice that Chromebooks with backlit keyboards tend to have more storage capacity, more power, or more RAM?
-Perhaps lighted keyboard are reserved for only higher-end models since you generally don’t find these light-up keyboards on cheaper Chromebooks.
+Perhaps lighted keyboards are reserved for only higher-end models since you generally don’t find these light-up keyboards on cheaper Chromebooks.

 You can run every app you want and have tons of tabs open on Chrome at the same time.
 You can do work, listen to music, watch a video, play games, and probably even stream a film all at the same time.
 The Acer 14 is one of the Chromebooks with one of the biggest RAM capacities available today.

 It features LED-backlit technology with IPS ComfyView.
 IPS display technology ensures vivid colors and eliminates dull or color-lacking images that TN panels generally have.
 It also promises a wider viewing angle so you still see the screen from the side.

 (Looking for photorealistic picture?
 I compiled a list of Chromebooks with the highest resolutions and have some of the best screens around.)

 With a 1920 x 1080 resolution screen, you can watch movies and play games in full-HD.
 It comes loaded with Intel HD Graphics 520 so you can stream movies, play moderately-demanding games, and view images in crisp and sharp detail.
 It’s a widescreen Chromebook with a wide field of view webcam that shows more “picture” in the frame.